jozef-allen/MauiBlazorApp/README.md

 ### MySQL

 I set up a MySQL database to hold the user account information.
-My eventual goal with the app is to use a centralised database, rather than a SQLite database that would be local to the app and the device it sits on.
+My eventual goal with the app will require a centralised database, so I opted for MySQL rather than a SQLite (which is local to the app and the device it sits on).

 ### API